jkakar/octopress/source/_posts/2009-10-20-hello-world.markdown

 categories:
 ---

-For some time I’ve wanted a place to write about nerd-related things.
+For some time I've wanted a place to write about nerd-related things.
 This blog is the designated space for that kind of thing.